Swallowtail butterfly: Mimicry

 Only certain subsets of swallowtails practice mimicry.
-Species differ in whether one or both sexes is mimetic, and whether the mimicry is monomorphic or polymorphic.
-A phenomenon which has received particular attention is female-limited polymorphism, in which only the females of a species are mimetic and polymorphic, often mimicking different, distantly-related aposematic butterflies.
-This polymorphism is seen in Papilio dardanus, the African swallowtail butterfly, whose females have three different morphs for wing color pattern: a black-and-white pattern for Batesian mimicry, a black-and-yellow pattern that resembles the males of the species, and a pattern with orange patches that resembles the elderly males of the species.
-Given that the males of the species, which do not have Batesian mimicry, are preyed upon much more frequently by predators than the females, an ongoing question is why females would exhibit the non-mimetic wing pattern, which would seemingly lower their fitness compared to the mimicry form.
-The pipevine swallowtail exhibits Batesian mimicry as well.
+Species differ in whether one or both sexes are mimetic, and whether the mimicry is monomorphic or polymorphic.
+A phenomenon that has received particular attention is female-limited polymorphism, in which only the females of a species are mimetic and polymorphic, often mimicking different, distantly related aposematic butterflies.
+This polymorphism is seen in Papilio dardanus, the African swallowtail butterfly, whose females have three different morphs for wing color pattern, a black-and-white pattern for Batesian mimicry, a black-and-yellow pattern that resembles the males of the species, and a pattern with orange patches that resembles the elderly males of the species.
+Given that the males of the species, which do not have Batesian mimicry, are preyed upon much more frequently by predators than the females, an ongoing question is why females would exhibit the nonmimetic wing pattern, which would seemingly lower their fitness compared to the mimicry form.
+The pipevine swallowtail exhibits Batesian mimicry, as well.

 Several hypotheses for this phenomenon were made, the two noteworthy being the pseudosexual selection hypothesis and the male avoidance hypothesis.
 In the pseudosexual hypothesis, male butterflies aggressively approached the male-looking females and then mellowed their behavior into sexual behavior when they were close enough to identify them as females.
 In the male avoidance hypothesis, female butterflies disguise themselves in an attempt to evade male harassment, as courtship can be harmful, time-consuming, and attract predators.

-One study recorded male responses to females of each morphs and found that the males consistently favored the Batesian mimics, then the black and yellow, and then the morph with orange patches.
-The scientists concluded that frequency-dependent selection did lead to equal success for all three alternative strategies: the Batesian females suffered the fewest predators but their fitness was reduced the most by sexual harassment, while the other two faced lower sexual harassment but also lost fitness from predators' attacks.
+One study recorded male responses to females of each morph and found that the males consistently favored the Batesian mimics, then the black and yellow, and then the morph with orange patches.
+The scientists concluded that frequency-dependent selection did lead to equal success for all three alternative strategies; the Batesian females suffered the fewest predators, but their fitness was reduced the most by sexual harassment, while the other two faced lower sexual harassment, but also lost fitness from predators' attacks.

 Mating and young

-After mating, the male Parnassines produce a glue-like substance that is used to seal the female genital opening and prevent other males from mating.
+After mating, male parnassiines produce a glue-like substance that is used to seal the female genital opening and prevent other males from mating.
 They lay individual eggs on the underside of the leaves of their food plants.
-There is no parental investment once the eggs have been laid.
+No parental investment occurs once the eggs have been laid.

-The pupae are typically attached to the substrate by the cremaster but with head up held by a silk girdle.
+The pupae are typically attached to the substrate by the cremaster, but with head up held by a silk girdle.
 The Apollos, however, pupate in debris on the ground and also build a loose cocoon.
-In the temperate regions, the winters are passed in a pupal diapause stage.
+In temperate regions, the winters are passed in a pupal diapause stage.